bll123/mkconfig/README.txt

 libraries and executables using the shell configuration previously built.

-An example of mkconfig in use can be seen in the
+See: examples/helloworld for a simple example.

-'di' program at https://sourceforge.net/projects/diskinfo-di/
+Another example of mkconfig in use can be seen in the 'di' program at https://sourceforge.net/projects/diskinfo-di/ As of 2020-6-11, the 'di' program version 4.48 is using mkconfig version 2.3.

 mkconfig works with most any bourne shell compatible shell.
-Modern shells that are not bourne shell compatible are: posh, yash, zsh (compatibility mode).
+Modern shells that are not bourne shell compatible are: posh, zsh (compatibility mode).
 Very old shells do not have the memory capabilities needed in order to save the large number of variables that mkconfig needs.